TheSimpleZ/CFSZigbee/README.md

 # CFSZigbee

-Software used to monitor the CFS '16 car values.
+Software used to monitor the CFS '16 car properties.